Tuition-Free Nuclear Safeguards Course and Paid Summer Internships in International Nuclear Safeguards

 The course is a prerequisite for internships.
 Internships are only available to US citizens.

-The Middlebury Institute of International Studies at Monterey (MIIS) and Lawrence Livermore National Laboratory (LLNL), in support of the US Department of Energy National Nuclear Security Administration’s Next Generation Safeguards Initiative, are pleased to announce the availability of up to six paid summer internships at Lawrence Livermore National Laboratory in Livermore, California.
+The Middlebury Institute of International Studies at Monterey (MIIS) and Lawrence Livermore National Laboratory (LLNL), in support of the US Department of Energy National Nuclear Security Administration’s Safeguards Human Capital Development program, are pleased to announce the availability of up to two paid summer internships at Lawrence Livermore National Laboratory in Livermore, California.

 Eligible students for this outstanding, competitive internship opportunity should demonstrate an interest in:

-• Pursuing a professional career in nuclear nonproliferation and nuclear safeguards
+• Pursuing a professional career in nuclear nonproliferation and international nuclear safeguards

-• Acquiring practical experience on nuclear nonproliferation, safeguards and security policy issues as they are addressed at US national laboratories
+• Acquiring practical experience on nuclear nonproliferation and safeguards policy issues as they are addressed at US national laboratories

 • Contributing to the capability of the national laboratories to perform and complete tasks and analyses related to nuclear safeguards